jdoyle1983/phpClean/README.md

 It handles object state management, object page rendering, and call back methods.

-It's main draw back, it requires STRING XML formatting for the designer pages.
+It's main draw back, it requires STRICT XML formatting for the designer pages.

 You can see an example of the library in use in the source tree.